 A

-Adaeze Ibik is a student Astrophysicist working on very bright explosions in the universe known as supernovae and fast radio bursts.
-She is currently a Ph.D. student at the University of Toronto.
-We interviewed her to learn more about her journey and work.
+Adaeze Ibik ist an astrophysicist, a graduate from the University of Toronto.
+She researched very bright explosions in the universe known as supernovae and fast radio bursts.
+We interviewed her in 2021 to learn more about her journey and work.

 B